Appendix F — History of Electric Circuit Analysis

 While the Greeks and Romans largely viewed these phenomena through a philosophical lens, the ancient Chinese were the first to apply them technologically.
 By the Han Dynasty (206 BCE – 220 CE), Chinese scholars had described how lodestones could attract iron and noted that a suspended magnet would always align itself on a north-south axis.
 They conceptualized this as a response to the invisible flow of qi (energy) and created the world’s first compass: a lodestone spoon balanced on a bronze plate.
 Though initially used for divination and feng shui to align buildings with the Earth’s energy, by the Song Dynasty, they had developed magnetized needles for maritime navigation, a leap in understanding that wouldn’t reach Europe for centuries.

 Static electricity, meanwhile, saw little theoretical development during the Middle Ages.
 It was largely distinguished from magnetism by the observation that amber had to be rubbed to work and attracted many types of light objects (like straw or dust), whereas lodestones required no friction and only attracted iron.
-Figures like Thomas Aquinas categorized these effects as “occult” forces—hidden powers of nature that were real but beyond human reason.
+Philosopher and theologian Thomas Aquinas categorized these effects as “occult” forces - hidden powers of nature that were real but beyond human reason.
 This era also popularized colorful myths, such as the belief that garlic could “de-magnetize” a compass needle, a superstition so persistent that some ship captains reportedly banned the vegetable from their vessels to protect their navigation.

 F.2 The Shift in Thinking